 This post may contain paid links.
 If you make a purchase through links on our site, we may earn a commission.

-Once you try my method for grilling prime rib, you will never want to cook it any other way!
-Not only is Prime Rib on the Grill easy to prepare, but you’re left with a tender, irresistibly juicy rib roast every single time.
+Once you try my method for prime rib on the grill, you will never want to cook it any other way!
+Not only is my Grilled Prime Rib Recipe easy to prepare, but you’re left with a tender, irresistibly juicy rib roast every single time.
 Plus, you save room in your oven for side dishes or desserts over the holidays.
 It’s a win-win!

 Jump to: